SirIsaacNeutron/indefinite-interrogation/README.md

 # indefinite-interrogation

-A clone of the iOS and Adobe Flash browser memory game
+This is a fairly faithful clone of the memory game Indefinite Interrogation.
+I say "fairly" because I don't have access to all of the questions and sound effects from the original game, and that hinders my ability to re-create it.

+You can play it online at https://indefinite.netlify.app/.